Last Updated: August 2019

 3. Use surveys and interviews to collect feedback.

 “How was your meal?”
 It is a simple question that is commonly asked in good restaurants.
 However in many other industries customers are never asked about their experience.
-This can be dangerous as studies have shown that you can expect to hear from only about 4% of dissatisfied customers.
-Checking in with the other 96% can provide you with not only valuable information about what they weren’t satisfied, but even more importantly, an opportunity to rectify any dissatisfaction and turn that negative experience into a positive one.
+This can be dangerous as you can expect to hear from only a few of your dissatisfied customers.
+Checking in with the rest can provide you with not only valuable information about what they weren’t satisfied, but even more importantly, an opportunity to rectify any dissatisfaction and turn that negative experience into a positive one.
 Encourage your customers to leave feedback on your own website and also consider crowd sourced review platforms like G2 Crowd, which offer authentic reviews and lead generation for the software industry (check out our profile here).

 4. Turn complaints into opportunities.

 Inevitably things go wrong and effect customer experience.
 However a quick and caring response can go along way to turn a customer’s opinion.
-In fact a study shows that a while a whopping 91% of unhappy customers whose complaint is not resolved will not be willing to do business with that company again, resolving the complaint in the customer’s favorchanges this dramatically, with 70% of customers saying that they are happy to forgive and forget.
+In fact a study shows that 50% of customers have left a brand who they felt were better able to satisfy their needs.
 But if you miss your chance to course correct and wind up with a bad review, all is not lost.
-A study by Harris Interactive showed that when a company responded promptly to a customer’s bad review 34% of people deleted their negative review, 33% turned it into a positive review and 18% became a loyal customer.
+70% of formerly dissatisfied customers whose problems are resolved by customer service are willing to shop with the brand again.

 5. Reward customer loyalty.

 TV bar Cheers was famous as the place ‘where everyone knew your name’ and rewarding a customer’s loyalty is a great way to make them feel special and keep them coming back to your business.
-Personalized communication post purchase can make a huge difference to customers coming back, with a new study showing 59% of customer who experience personalization believe it had a noticeable influence on their purchasing decisions.
-Personalized thank you emails post-purchase are an easy way to gain goodwill but if your business can go one step further and offer a loyalty program or discount on future purchases for returning customers it can be even more valuable.
-In a recent study by Accenture customers who are part of a loyalty program generate between 12 to 18% more revenue than customers who are not.
+Personalised communication post purchase can make a huge difference to customers coming back, with a study showing 59% of customer who experience personalisation believe it had a noticeable influence on their purchasing decisions.
+Personalised thank you emails post-purchase are an easy way to gain goodwill but if your business can go one step further and offer a loyalty program or discount on future purchases for returning customers it can be even more valuable.
 Loyal customers can also be encouraged to become advocates for your brand, simply by asking them to share their thoughts.
 Encouraging authentic likes, posts, reviews, or shares from loyal customers is a goldmine for reaching new potential customers.

 Regardless of the industry you are in, there is no denying that customers are doing their homework before making a purchase.
 Ensuring that your customers have a positive customer experience, even when things go wrong, is the secret to making sure that they come back to your business next time with their friends.